HackerEarth/engineering.hackerearth.com/_posts/2020-02-02-hassle-free-automated-assessments.md

 title: "Hassle-free automated assessments"
 description: "A simplified and automated skill-based test creation"
 category:
-tags: [ReactJS, React Select, React Data Grid, Stylus, Webpack, HackerEarth]
+tags: [ReactJS, React Select, Stylus, Webpack, HackerEarth]
 ---
 {% include JB/setup %}

-### Why revamp

 The test creation flow in the current product had some major problems such as